Retail Financial How-To Workshops • On-Demand, On Your Schedule

 Their engaging and empowering how-to presentations about the financial levers in retailing are informative, fun(!), and retailer-friendly.

-Each of their TOPICAL TUESDAYS Seminars is a fast-paced and entertaining session: 40 minutes of explanatory and practical content delivered by Pat and Dick, plus a 20 minute interactive Q&A session for attendees.
+Each of their TOPICAL TUESDAYS webinars is a fast-paced and entertaining session: 40 minutes of explanatory and practical content delivered by Pat and Dick.
 Their promise: "Everyone will 'get it'!"

 The Co-Founders of The Retail Owners Institute®, Pat and Dick are recognized experts in strategic retailing.
 Working only as a team – Outcalt & Johnson: Retail Strategists, LLC – they have been consulting, publishing, and speaking professionally throughout North America since 1990.